moazatef/Login-Screen-Task/README.md

 ## Description

-This Flutter project includes a simple implementation of login and registration screens
+This Flutter project includes a simple implementation of login and registration screens.

 ## Features